gofilipa/orals/perception_list.md

 ### Thinking/Feeling: Philosophy
 * Hume, David. *An Enquiry Concerning Human Understanding*, 1748.
 PDF.
 * William James.
-Selected essays including “Does ‘Consciousness’ Exist?”
-(PDF); “Concerning Fechner” (in *Pluralistic Universe*); “The Sentiment of Rationality,” (PDF) “The Place of Affectional Facts in a World of Pure Experience” (PDF), and "Stream of Thought," (Web) circa 1890.
+Selected essays including “The Sentiment of Rationality,” and "Stream of Thought," circa 1890.
 * Bergson, Henri. *Matter and Memory*, 1896.
 PDF.
 * Whitehead, Alfred North. *Modes of Thought*, 1938.
 Print.
 * Merleau-Ponty, Maurice. *The Phenomenology of Perception*, 1945.
 PDF.